-- Apply your regular brakes, but don't shift into PARK (P) yet for an automatic transmission, or into gear for a manual transmission. - 2.
-Have someone place chocks under the trailer wheels. - When the wheel chocks are in place, release the regular brakes until the chocks absorb the load. - Reapply the regular brakes.
-Then apply your parking brake and shift into PARK (P) for an automatic transmission, or REVERSE (R) for a manual transmission. - If you have a four-wheel-drive vehicle, be sure the transfer case is in a drive gear and not in NEUTRAL (N). - 6.
+- 1. Apply your regular brakes, but don't shift into PARK (P) yet, or into gear for a manual transmission.
+Then turn your wheels into the curb if facing downhill or into traffic if facing uphill. - 2.
+Have someone place chocks under the trailer wheels. - 3.
+When the wheel chocks are in place, release the regular brakes until the chocks absorb the load. - 4.
+Reapply the regular brakes.
+Then apply your parking brake, and then shift into PARK (P), or REVERSE (R) for a manual transmission.

+- 5. If you have a four-wheel-drive vehicle with an automatic transfer case, be sure the transfer case is in a drive gear -- not in NEUTRAL. - 6.
 Release the regular brakes.